j94k/j94k/README.md

 # 👋 Hi, I'm Wateen (j94k)!

-🎉 I'm turning 15 this month and about to start high school!
+🎉 I'm turning 15 next month and about to start high school!
 🧑‍🎓 Excited for new adventures, both in learning and life.

 ## 🚀 About Me